plojyon/resolwe-bio-py/README.rst

 If you use macOS, be aware that the version of `Python shipped with the system doesn't support TLSv1.2`_, which is required for connecting to any ``genialis.com`` server (and probably others).
-To solve the issue, install the latest version of Python 2.7 or Python 3 `via official installer from Python.org`_ or `with Homebrew`_.
+To solve the issue, install the latest version of Python 3.6+ `via official installer from Python.org`_ or `with Homebrew`_.

 .. _`Python shipped with the system doesn't support TLSv1.2`: